cobbzilla/mobiletto/README.md

     // Remove a file, or recursively delete a directory
     // returns a string of a single path removed, or an array of multiple paths removed async remove (path, recursive = false, quiet = false)

+## Logging
+Mobiletto uses the winston logging library.
+Set the log level with the `MOBILETTO_LOG_LEVEL` environment variable.
+The default level is `warn`.
+The most verbose level is `silly`, although currently mobiletto does not log at levels below `debug`

+    MOBILETTO_LOG_LEVEL=silly